KarchinLab/open-cravat-readthedocs/Filter-Tutorial.rst

 Filter tutorial
 ===============

-This page explains how to create, edit, and save filters in OpenCRAVAT.
+This page explains how to create, edit, and filters in OpenCRAVAT.
 For large analysis jobs, enable summary plots and variant tables by applying filters that will reduce the viewer to fewer than 100,000 variants.
 To follow along, open a completed job in the viewer by